Olympic Esports Games: History

 Despite criticism over excluding traditional esports titles deemed "too violent", the IOC also intends to keep first-person shooter games out of the Olympic Esports Series in the future, according to Pereira.
 Despite Fortnite having been included in the 2023 event in a specially modified format with targets, Pereira added the default format of Fortnite involving shooting other characters would not be considered.

 Future game additions could include Rocket League, the Street Fighter series, and the NBA 2K series, which all featured as exhibition events in 2023.

 This digital entertainment event can have a significant positive impact on competitive gaming globally, with the industry’s value expected to reach over $1 trillion by 2032, growing at a compound annual growth rate of 11.60 percent during the forecast period 2023-2032, according to market research firm Inkwood Research.

 In June 2024, the IOC Executive Board announced that it would create an Olympic Esports Games, with the 142nd IOC Session held during the 2024 Summer Olympics due to vote on the proposal.
 In July 2024, it was announced that the inaugural Olympic Esports Games would be held in Saudi Arabia, following a new partnership with the Saudi Arabian Olympic Committee.
 The proposal was ultimately approved by a unanimous vote on 23 July 2024.
 International sporting events such as the Asian Games, as already mentioned, had already established esports competitions.

 On 11 February 2025, the IOC announced that the inaugural Olympic Esports Games were to be held in 2027 instead of 2025, still planned to be held in Riyadh.
 On 30 October, they announced that they would end the partnership with the Saudi Arabian Olympic Committee on mutual terms after talks involving them and the Esports World Cup Foundation (EWCF), the Saudi-based organization that runs the Esports Nations Cup, a national team-focused competition announced earlier in 2025 and planned to be first held in November 2026, as well as the namesake Esports World Cup (for individual esports clubs such as T1 and Virtus.pro).
 The IOC would instead pursue a different approach and new partnership model for the Olympic Esports Games that would be separate from that of the EWCF's competitions.
-It is currently unknown if the inaugural Games will still be held in 2027, although Singapore has been floated as a potential host city to replace Riyadh.
+It is currently unknown if the inaugural Games will still be held in 2027, although Singapore and South Korea have been pointed as potential host countries to replace Saudi Arabia.